-How to Use Microsoft Power BI for Project Reporting
+How to Use Power BI for Project and Portfolio Reporting

 Pulling data together from multiple sources into one tool, Power BI simplifies project reporting and amplifies the management capacities of BrightWork 365 for managers, teams, and senior executives.

 In this guide, you’ll learn how to leverage Power BI project reporting to get maximum benefit from BrightWork 365.
 We’ll cover Power BI Desktop, Power BI Service, and key components of the platform.
 You’ll see how to create and share a project report using Power BI Service.

 We’ll also explore the BrightWork Power BI Pack, which delivers project and portfolio dashboards on SharePoint.